 The Game: The Game

-The Game: The Game is a video game presenting the practices of several prominent seduction coaches (aka pick-up artists) through the format of a dating simulator.
-In the game these pick-up gurus attempt to seduce the player using their signature techniques taken verbatim from their instructional books and video materials.
-Pitting players up against six prominent seduction coaches who are vying for your attention at a bar, the game provides the opportunity for players to explore the complexity of the construction of social behaviors around dating as well as the experience of being a femme-presenting individual navigating this complicated terrain.
+The Game: The Game is a feminist video game made by Angela Washko.
+The project presents an exploration of consent and the politics, tactics and practices of the male pick-up artist and seduction community.
+Through the format of a dating simulator, players experience the practices of several prominent seduction coaches (aka pick-up artists).
+In the game these pick-up gurus attempt to seduce the player using their signature techniques taken directly from their instructional books and video materials.
+Pitting players up against six prominent seduction coaches who are vying for their attention at a bar, the game provides the opportunity for players to explore the complexity of the construction of social behaviors around dating as well as the experience of being a femme-presenting individual navigating this complicated and often dangerous terrain.
 It is accompanied by a musical score thoughtfully composed by Xiu Xiu.

-PRESS RELEASE FOR SOLO SHOW AT THE MUSEUM OF THE MOVING IMAGE:
+PRESS RELEASE BY THE MUSEUM OF THE MOVING IMAGE: